kofisarpong-ks77/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+created This project on Thursday, 12 December, 2019.

 ### Project Title
 Replace the Project Title